archlinux/alpm/alpm-mtree/resources/specification/ALPM-MTREEv2.5.md

 ### Changes since the last version

-The **md5** field has been removed, effectively making this a breaking change.
+The **md5** field is no longer generated, effectively making this a breaking change.

 # EXAMPLES